Skokoo/ImCurvin/README.md

 This project was engineered and debugged entirely on a smartphone using Termux.

 # ScreenShot.
-You can catch a full breakdown of the interface, outputs, and more.
+You can catch a full breakdown of the interface, and process.
 Check out the [Screenshots Gallery](screenshoots/ScreenShots.md).

 # Installation & how to use.